Quick Start Chapter 2: Hyperparameter Search¶

 const.yaml file uses the

-single searcher mode, which runs only one trial with user-specified hyperparameters for a user-specified number of steps (so it is quite a trivial searcher).
+single searcher mode, which runs a single trial with fixed hyperparameters for a user-specified number of steps (so it is quite a trivial searcher).
 The

-random searcher mode runs a specified number of trials a specified number of steps; the trials are randomly generated by sampling from the configured hyperparameter space.
+random searcher mode trains a specified number of trials for a specified number of steps; the trials are randomly generated by sampling from the configured hyperparameter space.
 The

 grid searcher mode runs a specified "grid" of hyperparameter values for a specified number of steps.
 The

-adaptive searcher mode runs a proprietary search algorithm based on Asynchronous Successive Halving Search and Hyperband.
-The
+adaptive_simple modes implement proprietary search algorithms based on Asynchronous Successive Halving Search and Hyperband.

 Hyperparameter versus Searcher Fields¶

-hyperparameters field defines the space of hyperparameters within which the searcher is trying to find the set of hyperparameter values with optimal validation performance.
+hyperparameters field defines the space of hyperparameters that will be searched over.
 The hyperparameter space to use for a given experiment is user-defined; importantly, hyperparameters can control aspects of the network architecture (dropout, number of layers, etc.), the training procedure (batch size, learning rate, etc.), and data preprocessing/augmentation.

 On the other hand, the